Learning styles.

 2-Sensory learning styles also fall into the

-following four sub-styles: auditory learners, visual
+following four sub-styles:

-learners, tactile learners and kinesthetic learners.
+tactile learners and

 3-Temperament learning styles include Myers-